McMaster-University-Library/AirPhoto-Index-Metadata/README.md

 ### Resource: index.html

-This HTML file presents the Air Photo Index as an online interactive map, with additional features including historic fire insurance plans, orthoimagery, topographical maps, and a tutorial modal.
+This HTML file presents the Air Photo Index as an online interactive map, with additional features including historic fire insurance plans, orthoimagery, topographical maps, aerial photo envelopes, and a tutorial modal.
 This file is created by running the Python script Create-API.py, along with the Leaflet library for mobile-friendly interactive maps.
 All JavaScript and CSS files used within the HTML document are contained within the same folder.
 The latest version of index.html can be found online [here,](http://library.mcmaster.ca/maps/aerialphotos/index.html) through the McMaster University Library website.

 ## Folder: Compression